atapour/invisible-me/README.md

 1. Ensure the computer is booted into Linux
 2. Login with the provided username and password
 3. Start Visual Studio Code (Menu: Applications > Programming > Visual Studio Code)
-4. Within Visual Studio Code select menu item: File > New File
+4. Within Visual Studio Code, select menu item: File > New File
     * Choose _"Python"_ when you are prompted to select a language
         - If _"Python"_ is not offered as a choice, press **Ctrl+Shift+X** and then search for _"Python"_ and press install
     * It will then say _"Do you want to install the recommended extensions for Python?"_